mjpost/sockeye-scripts/README.md

 Various scripts and utilities for working with sockeye.

-- `filtering/`: Implements [dual cross-entropy filtering](http://aclweb.org/anthology/W18-6478) of bitext.
+- `prepare/`: A general purpose data preparation pipeline that can apply tokenization, masking, subword splitting, and source factors.
+- `masking/`: code to mask out words at training and inference time.
 - `source_factors/`: scripts for computing and applying source factors.
 - `zh/`: for Chinese.
-- `masking/`: code to mask out words at training and inference time.
+- `filtering/`: Implements [dual cross-entropy filtering](http://aclweb.org/anthology/W18-6478) of bitext.